About The Midterm Project

 Where we stand

-Right now, American democracy is under pressure.
+American democracy is under serious pressure.
 The free press is being attacked.
 Judges and election officials are being threatened.
 Executive power is expanding in ways that weaken the checks and balances our system depends on.
+People are being targeted, rights are being rolled back, and a lot of us are scared.

 Built by